Ale-JRD/Trads/content/post/index-T1.md

 Seras spoke briefly.

-「I’m sorry— I will use it just a bit.」
+“I’m sorry— I will use it just a bit.”

-「…I leave that to you.」
+“…I leave that to you.”

 Seras activated her Origin Regalia, but only from the elbows down.